JoeyDelp/JoSIM/README.md

 ---

 ## Changelog
+### v2.5.8
+- Updated KLU to a 64-bit version capable of handling non-zero count larger than the maximum value of a 32-bit integer.
+- Included SuperLU 64-bit that can be activated using the *-x 1* switch (default 0 for KLU).
+- Bug fixes to pulse command.

 ### v2.5.7
 - Fixed an issue with comparison of double values for small numbers between various compilers.